-The sun has many benefits, so you should not overuse sunscreen.
-One of the benefits, which most have heard of, is that when the sun's rays hit the skin, the important substance vitamin D is produced in the body.
-So if you want to increase the amount of vitamin D in your body, you should spend at least 15 minutes a day outdoors in spring, summer, and autumn without sun protection.
+The sun has many benefits, but one should not overuse sunscreen.
+One of the benefits, which most people have heard of, is that when the sun’s rays hit the skin, the important substance vitamin D is produced in the body.
+So if you want to increase the amount of vitamin D in your body, you should spend at least 15 minutes a day outdoors during spring, summer, and autumn without sun protection.

-If you use sunscreen with SPF 8 and above, vitamin D is not produced in the skin.
-But on the other hand, too much sunlight can be harmful to the skin.
-This is a matter of common sense.
+If you use sunscreen with a sun protection factor of 8 or higher, vitamin D is not produced in the skin.
+On the other hand, too much sunlight can be harmful to the skin.
+Here, common sense applies.

 What is the best sunscreen?

-1. Hat/cap and thin clothes on the most exposed areas.
+- Hat/cap and thin clothing on the most exposed areas.

-Can you get natural sun protection from the inside?
+Can you get natural sun protection from within?

-The skin's protection and quality improve significantly through a nutritious diet.
+The skin’s protection and quality improve significantly through nutritious food.
 So indulge in vegetables, sprouts, algae, fruit, and berries.
-Take supplements, herbs, and superfoods with antioxidants and phytonutrients.
+Take supplements, herbs, and superfoods rich in antioxidants and phytonutrients.

 Antioxidants

-All antioxidants or substances with antioxidant functions such as vitamin E, vitamin C, selenium, zinc, beta-carotene, and astaxanthin have a positive impact on the skin.
+All antioxidants or substances with antioxidant functions such as vitamin E, vitamin C, selenium, zinc, beta-carotenes, and astaxanthin have a positive effect on the skin.

-Beta-carotene provides extra protection against the sun's harmful rays, can inhibit the development of sun rash, and contributes to a faster and more even tan.
-Beta-carotene is found in, for example, parsley, sprouts, carrots, spinach, kale, dill, papaya, spirulina, and other algae, but especially in the algae Dunaliella salina, which you find in our product Biosuperfood; it also contains the powerful antioxidant Astaxanthin.
+Beta-carotenes provide extra protection against the sun’s harmful rays, can inhibit the occurrence of sun rash, and contribute to a faster and more even tan.
+Beta-carotenes are found in, for example, parsley, sprouts, carrots, spinach, kale, dill, papaya, and spirulina and other algae, but especially in the algae Dunaliella salina, which you can find in our product Biosuperfood, which also contains the powerful antioxidant astaxanthin.
 You can find astaxanthin here.

 Should I not use sunscreen at all?

 Of course, it is not good to get sunburned.
-If needed, you must choose a sun protection that works.
-If you need sunscreen to stay in the sun for a longer time, we recommend natural sunscreens with physical filters.
+If needed, you should choose a sun protection that works.
+If you need sunscreen to be able to stay in the sun for a longer time, we recommend natural sunscreens with physical filters.

-However, keep in mind that it is not always the sunscreen with the highest SPF that provides the best effect.
-Several studies show that the quality of the cream is just as crucial.
+However, keep in mind that it is not always the sunscreen with the highest SPF that gives the best effect.
+Several studies show that the quality of the cream is just as important.

 There are sunscreens with physical filters or chemical filters.

 Physical filters act as a total barrier against UV radiation.
-Physical filters are applied to the skin and reflect sunlight.
-In cream form, these mineral-based filters (titanium dioxide and zinc oxide) provide invisible protection that prevents UV radiation from reaching the deepest living cells in the skin.
+Physical filters are applied to the skin and reflect the sun’s rays.
+In cream form, these mineral-based filters (titanium dioxide and zinc oxide) provide an invisible protection that prevents UV radiation from reaching the deepest living cells in the skin.

-As soon as the cream is applied, the filters start working immediately until they are washed or sweated off.
-The only downside to physical filters may be that they can make the skin look whiter.
+As soon as the cream is applied, the filters work immediately until they are washed or sweated off.
+The only downside of physical filters might be that they can make the skin look whiter, but they have improved a lot over the years and the whiteness disappears quickly.

 Chemical filters transform UV light into a less harmful form of radiation such as infrared (heat).
 To do this, the chemical filter must change structure, and in this process, they gradually lose their ability to block sunlight.
 In other words, they get used up.

 That is why it is important to apply sunscreen with chemical filters half an hour before going out in the sun and then regularly reapply while you are in the sun.
-Chemical filters are applied to the skin and absorb the sunlight.
+Chemical filters are applied to the skin and absorb the sun’s rays.

 The problem with these chemical filters is that they are toxic to both humans and nature.
-Not least the ocean (and corals) is affected by this, as millions of sun lovers swim with these chemicals on their skin every year.
-And no one really wants that.
+Not least the ocean, as corals are affected by this since millions of sun lovers swim with these chemicals on their skin every year.
+And no one wants that!

 So what should I choose?

 Physical filters are an obvious choice, in our opinion.
-To create an effective natural sunscreen with as few harmful ingredients as possible, either the mineral titanium dioxide or the mineral zinc oxide is used.
+To get a functioning natural sunscreen with as few harmful ingredients as possible, either the mineral titanium dioxide or the mineral zinc oxide is used.

 The sunscreens we have chosen to sell contain so-called nano-free zinc oxide or titanium dioxide.
 We believe this is the best choice for people seeking good UVA and UVB protection without harmful chemicals (which have been shown to be hormone-disrupting) or synthetic preservatives.

-Besides the basic protection from titanium dioxide and/or zinc oxide, these natural sunscreens often contain nourishing oils such as olive oil, shea butter, macadamia oil, sunflower oil, cocoa butter, and no harmful preservatives, synthetic fragrances, or other health hazards.
-However, they should still be used in moderation when sun protection is needed.
+Besides the basic protection, these natural sunscreens often contain beneficial oils such as olive oil, shea butter, macadamia oil, sunflower oil, cocoa butter, and no harmful preservatives, synthetic fragrances, or other health hazards.
+But they should still be used in moderation when sun protection is needed.

-If you don’t want zinc or titanium oxide, you have to choose a sunscreen with chemical filters and accept that they always contain at least one chemical classified as an endocrine disruptor, along with many synthetic preservatives and substances toxic to aquatic organisms.
+If you do not want zinc or titanium oxide, you have to choose a sunscreen with chemical filters and accept that they always contain at least one chemical ingredient classified as hormone-disrupting and many synthetic preservatives as well as toxic substances for aquatic organisms.

 Summary

-- Consume nutritious, colorful foods and antioxidant supplements.
+- Eat nutritious, colorful food and take antioxidant supplements.
 Plants rich in phytonutrients are powerful allies for your skin.

 - Apply nourishing, organic oils to your skin.

-- Be in the sun in moderation without sunscreen to produce vitamin D.
+- Spend moderate time in the sun without sun protection to produce vitamin D.

 - At other times, use physical filters or cover your body with thin clothing and avoid the sun when it is strongest.